Before You Apply

 Choosing the Right Program

-Before you decide to apply to graduate school, it is important to carefully consider what program will be best suited to your academic and/or professional interests.
-Applicants should review the descriptions of Maryland’s graduate programs, available on the various department websites.
-You are encouraged to contact departmental directors of graduate study, potential academic advisers, and other faculty members for further information.
-(If you are seeking professional training, we encourage you to visit the Office of Extended Studies at http://www.oes.umd.edu, for a listing of the programs they offer.)
+Before deciding to apply to graduate school, an applicant must carefully consider what program will be best suited to his or her academic and/or professional interests.
+The applicant should review the descriptions of the University of Maryland’s graduate programs offered, which are available on the various department and program websites.
+Applicants are encouraged to contact departmental directors of graduate study, potential academic advisors, and other faculty members for further information.

 To facilitate your search, you can find links to the websites of each of our graduate programs here.

 Before initiating an application, please be sure you meet the University’s general admissions requirements.

 In order to be considered for admission, the Graduate School at the University of Maryland has established a set of minimum admission criteria:

 - Applicants must have earned a four-year baccalaureate degree from a regionally accredited U.S. institution, or an equivalent degree from a non-U.S. institution.

 - Applicants must have earned a 3.0 GPA (on a 4.0 scale) in all prior undergraduate and graduate coursework.

 - Applicants must provide an official hard copy of a transcript for all of their post-secondary work upon enrollment.
 (Transcripts uploaded to the application during the admissions process are marked as unofficial.)

 Preparing Your Application Materials

-Most programs require applicants to provide test scores.
-Be sure you understand which scores you must provide.
+Most programs require applicants to provide test scores – GRE, GMAT, or TOEFL/IELTS (for international students).
 Applicants must register for those tests and arrange to have the scores electronically submitted to the University of Maryland, College Park, with institutional code 5814.
 It is important that the test scores are received close to the deadline or the application will not be reviewed.